Doctor insights on:

 Do Muscle Relaxers Help With Pain

 It is a body tissue that has the ability to contract.
 It shortens and generates force.
 It relaxes and returns to its original length.
 Muscles move joints, stabilize the body, move air and food through the organs, act as valves for bladder, bowel and other organs.
 They control movement of the eyes.
 They help us express ourselves by changing the shape of our ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Do muscle relaxers help with anxiety?
+- Do muscle relaxers help cramps?

 - Muscle relaxers for shoulder pain

 - Talk to a neurologist online